It's always somebody else's war. Until you're in it.

 Beirut, April 1975.
 A British couple newly arrived in the city.
 An American journalist who knows everybody and fears nothing.
 His Palestinian girlfriend, beguiling—and with her own secrets.

-When clashes between rival militias break out across the city, the four of them watch from what feels like a safe distance—expatriates, observers, spectators of somebody else's conflict.
-But as the fighting intensifies, so do their desires.
+When clashes between rival militias break out, the four of them watch from what feels like a safe distance—expatriate observers, spectators of somebody else's conflict.
+But as the fighting heats up, so do their relationships.
 Someone feels betrayed.
 And they discover that in civil war, there are no civilians.

 'The Foreign Aide' is a psychological thriller about a marriage and a country both victims of self-destruction—and about the catastrophic consequences of being drawn into a conflict you don't understand by people you shouldn't trust.